| Précis of the WILL of |

 in Bridlington because, under the terms of the will:

-- [if] my Grandson Thomas Crompton shall not leave a son or if they die before the age of twenty
+- [if] my Grandson Thomas Crompton shall not leave a son or if they die before the age of

-attain the age of twenty one years and for his heirs and assigns for ever;
+first attain the age of twenty one years and for his heirs and assigns for ever;

 Thomas edmund, a market gardener, committed suicide the day after his father died in the